aechaves/eiffel-16384/README.md

-Eiffel-2048
+Eiffel-16384
 ==========

-Eiffel-2048 is an Eiffel implementation of the popular game 2048.
+Eiffel-16384 is an Eiffel implementation of a variant of the popular game 2048.
 The implementation is written entirely in Eiffel, using Design by Contract.
 It is developed in the context of a course of distributed software engineering.

-What is 2048?
+What is 16384?
 -------------

 [2048] [2048] is a popular web game created by [Gabriele Cirulli] [gabriele], where you must combine tiles of the same number repeatedly until you get a tile with the number 2048.
+The 16384 variant changes the board from 4x4 to 8x8, and changes the winning condition: you have to get a tile with the number 16384.
+This variant is writtten by [Name] [name] and can also be played online [here] [16384].

 Goals
 -----

-Eiffel-2048 is a student project with the following goals:
+Eiffel-16384 is a student project with the following goals:

 1. Learn and explore the programming language Eiffel.
 2. Learn and use correctly the [Design by Contract] [Design-by-contract] approach.